blueridgeboost/blueridgeboost.github.io/src/content/vision.md

 Blue Ridge Boost is unique in offering affordable year-round, high-quality coding and individual math and coding education.

-Our coding classes teach core coding concepts and are developed and selected by experienced educators and engineers.
-Our math classes focus on understanding and helping students become independent learners.
+Coding classes teach core coding concepts and are developed and selected by experienced educators and engineers.
+Math classes focus on understanding and helping students become independent learners.